 After beginning your placement, your internship coordinator will be in touch to see how your experience is going.
 If you are not satisfied with the placement, the first response will be to try to address the issues within the context of your current placement.
 If the lack of satisfaction continues, it is possible to work with your placement coordinator to find a new placement, within the limits of your areas of interest, geographical location in Israel, placement opportunities and amount of time left of the program.

-37. Do participants get paid for their internship placements?
+43. Do participants get paid for their internship placements?

-38. Can I arrange my own internship placement?
+44. Can I arrange my own internship placement?

-Participants are permitted to utilize their networks to arrange for their own internships, however, such placements must be approved by the your internship coordinator.
-This is to ensure that the internship will meet Onward Israel standards and be a productive experience for you as the participant.
+Participants are permitted to utilize their networks to arrange for their own internships, however, such placements must be approved by your internship coordinator.
+This is to ensure that the internship will meet Onward standards and be a productive experience for you as the participant.

-39. When will I know what my internship placement is?
+45. When will I know what my internship placement is?

-There is no set date by which Onward Israel can guarantee when a participant will know where they will intern.
-Given the nature of a tailor-found process in which the coordinator attempts to find the best match for each individual, and the more laid-back Israeli workplace culture, often participants may not know what their placement is until shortly before their arrival in Israel.
+There is no set date by which Onward can guarantee when a participant will know where they will intern.
+Given the nature of a tailor-found process in which the coordinator attempts to find the best match for everyone, and the more laid-back Israeli workplace culture, often participants may not know what their placement is until shortly before their arrival in Israel.
 We understand that this can create some anxieties for participants in the weeks before their program begins.
 Rest assured, while we ideally aim to place participants as early as possible, this is completely normal and barring very specific circumstances, participants arrive in Israel knowing where they will intern.

-ONWARD ISRAEL PROGRAM CONTENT
+ONWARD PROGRAM CONTENT

-41. Are all the content pieces and trips mandatory?
+47. Are all the content pieces and trips mandatory?

-- Your placement opportunity (internship, volunteer or otherwise).
+Your placement opportunity (internship, volunteer or otherwise).

-- A weekend Shabbaton in your community’s partnership region, when applicable.
+A weekend Shabbaton in your community’s partnership region, when applicable.

-- Pre program initiatives in your home community, when applicable.
+Preprogram initiatives in your home community, when applicable.

 Participants who fail to take part in mandatory program aspects will face disciplinary action – from warnings, to probation, to removal from the program.

-42. How much free time will I have on the program?
+48. How much free time will I have on the program?

-44. Can I learn Hebrew on Onward Israel?
+50. Can I learn Hebrew on Onward Israel?

-46. Are There Other Travel Restrictions?
+52. Are There Other Travel Restrictions?

-Onward Israel participants are explicitly not allowed to travel to areas under control of the Palestinian Authority; travel to Jewish settlements in the West Bank (Judaea and Samaria) is allowed, but only with explicit and advance approval from the program organizers, and only during daylight hours and by public bullet proof bus.
+Onward participants are explicitly not allowed to travel to areas under control of the Palestinian Authority; travel to Jewish towns/villages/settlements in the West Bank (Judaea and Samaria) is allowed, but only with explicit and advance approval from the program organizers, and only during daylight hours and by public bullet proof bus.